Management: 21st century

-In the 21st century observers find it increasingly difficult to subdivide management into functional categories in this way.
-More and more processes simultaneously involve several categories.
-Instead, one tends to think in terms of the various processes, tasks, and objects subject to management.

 Branches of management theory also exist relating to nonprofits and to government: such as public administration, public management, and educational management.
-Further, management programs related to civil-society organizations have also spawned programs in nonprofit management and social entrepreneurship.
+Further, management programs related to civil society organizations have also spawned programs in nonprofit management and social entrepreneurship.

-Note that many of the assumptions made by management have come under attack from business-ethics viewpoints, critical management studies, and anti-corporate activism.
+Many of the assumptions made by management have come under attack from business-ethics viewpoints, critical management studies, and anti-corporate activism.
+This could include violations to a company’s ethics policy.

 As one consequence, workplace democracy (sometimes referred to as Workers' self-management) has become both more common and more advocated, in some places distributing all management functions among workers, each of whom takes on a portion of the work.
-However, these models predate any current political issue, and may occur more naturally than does a command hierarchy.
-All management embraces to some degree a democratic principle—in that in the long term, the majority of workers must support management.
-Otherwise, they leave to find other work or go on strike.
-Despite the move toward workplace democracy, command-and-control organization structures remain commonplace as de facto organization structures.
-Indeed, the entrenched nature of command-and-control is evident in the way that recent layoffs have been conducted with management ranks affected far less than employees at the lower levels.
-In some cases, management has even rewarded itself with bonuses after laying off lower-level workers.

-According to leadership-academic Manfred F.R.
-Kets de Vries, a contemporary senior-management team will almost inevitably have some personality disorders.
+However, these models predate any current political issue and may occur more naturally than does a command hierarchy.

 Nature of work

 In profitable organizations, management's primary function is the satisfaction of a range of stakeholders.
 This typically involves making a profit (for the shareholders), creating valued products at a reasonable cost (for customers), and providing great employment opportunities for employees.
 In case of nonprofit management, one of the main functions is, keeping the faith of donors.
 In most models of management and governance, shareholders vote for the board of directors, and the board then hires senior management.
 Some organizations have experimented with other methods (such as employee-voting models) of selecting or reviewing managers, but this is rare.